alvinveroy/alvinveroy/ReadMe.md

 ## About

 I'm Alvin Veroy, a technology consultant based in the Philippines.
 My work centers on cybersecurity, infrastructure, and helping organizations navigate digital challenges with practical solutions.
+I'm the technology leader at [ai.fosshub.com](https://ai.fosshub.com/about-us/).

 Over the years, I've had the opportunity to:
 - Work with vulnerability disclosure for platforms like GCash and Viber